About us

 House Captains

-The House Captains are under the guidance of Ms Bevan and Mr Schwarz and help with team preparations for Sports Day, cleaning up the sports shed and organising new equipment.
+The House Captains are under the guidance of Miss Harbin and Mr Schwarz and help with team preparations for Sports Day, cleaning up the sports shed and organising new equipment.
 They also help with lunch time activities and support teachers and students.

 Handy Helpers

 The Handy Helpers assist with general odd jobs around the school including paper and can recycling.
-They support our Grounds Person Jim.
+They support our Grounds Person Tim.

 Canteen Champions